 The Land Rover Discovery Sport is a medium-sized SUV that is available with either five or seven seats.
 It replaced the previous Land Rover Freelander model in early 2015, although it’s a larger and more expensive vehicle.
 Production takes place here in the UK at Land Rover’s Halewood plant near Liverpool.

 The Discovery Sport has received very mixed reviews from the UK motoring media since its launch, with scores rating from very poor to outstanding.
 It has received high praise for its practicality, flexibility and off-road ability.
 However, it has received considerable criticism for very poor reliability and the model has regularly appeared at or near the bottom of new car reliability lists from the likes of Which? and What Car? magazines.
+Most recently, in a 2021 reliability survey What Car? rated the Discovery Sport as the twelfth-worst new car on sale.

 The Land Rover Discovery Sport was comprehensively updated in summer 2019, which aimed to address these reliability issues as well as upgrading the car’s interior and powertrains.
 The facelifted model has received improved results in recent media reviews, but we will continue tracking scores to see how this changes over time.